Era-cell/Codes_with_forces/OR/README.md

   Ford Fulkersons algorithm - TODO

 ## Assignment problem
   Minimum total cost: Hungarian algorithms
+  Maximization:
-  Maximization: Convert to minimization then use Hungarian Unbalanced?
+    - Convert to minimization then use Hungarian
+    - i.e subtract all values with maximum value in the grid, and we get say a loss matrix on which we apply Hungarian Unbalanced?
 Introduce dummy rows/columns with all 0's